byoseph3/temp_repo_cs3210/instructions/lab1.md

-Instead, the kernel has information embedded in its address space giving us some information about the running symbols (e.g. the names of the functions that are running, and the mapping from address to funciton name), we just need to parse this information out of the address space.
+Instead, the kernel has information embedded in its address space giving us some information about the running symbols (e.g. the names of the functions that are running, and the mapping from address to function name), we just need to parse this information out of the address space.

 ##### STAB information